Mayamariaruth/lohana/TESTING.md

     -

 ### Unfixed Bugs
 - This might be more of an unfixed feature but when the logged in user adds a product to their wishlist, a JSON response message pops up instead of a toast message.
-I tried adding the toast messages too but they did not display until I reloaded the page so given the time constraint of the deadline, I decided to remove them completely and keep the JSON messages.
+I tried adding the toast messages too but they did not display properly so given the time constraint of the deadline, I decided to remove them completely and keep the JSON messages for now.
 This would of course be one of the first things I would change with more time, so as to keep the messages cohesive across the site.

+- The reset functionality on the sorting box when clicking 'Sort By' was not working properly so I had to abandon that last minute but I plan on fixing it when coming back to the project as well.